-Welcome to the module on Digital Literacy for the Customized Learning Series-Guru!
-[Register Here] The current facilitator is Julie Erickson, firstname.lastname@example.org.
-For any additional questions, please contact Graduate Credit Coordinator, Kim Coronado at email@example.com.
+Welcome to the Digital Literacy course.
+It was designed as part of the self-paced online Customized Learning Series-Guru!
+[Register Here] The current facilitator is Julie Erickson, email@example.com.
+For any additional questions, please contact Graduate Credit Coordinator, Kim Coronado at firstname.lastname@example.org.

 The course incorporates five phases to help you implement Digital Literacy in your classroom.
 As education evolves toward customized learning, digital literacy skills become absolutely critical--unfortunately, most students and educators “don’t know what they don’t know.”
 Even the best problem solving skills can be hampered without a deep understanding of the processes for digging past surface level information often found on the web.
 Examine the importance of students acquiring vital digital literacy skills for better problem solving as well as implications for using these tools in a customized environment.